ollpu/telegram-bot/README.md

     - Add public quote functionality
       - Use !addpublicquote to add quotes retrievable in all chats
     - Possible feature of the future: !listquotes and retrieve specific quotes with !quote [id]
- - This fork (atleast the master branch, maybe in the future I'll have a for-pr branch) is not intended for merge back to the original repo.
+ - This fork (atleast the master branch, I have a for-pr branch inteded for PRs) is not intended for merge back to the original repo.

 ####The original README shall continiue below